mckeever02/mckvr.com/_case-studies/sweepr-customer-care.md

     title: "Intro"
     bgColor: "altGray-200"
     color: "altGray-1000"
-    content: "One of my main roles at Sweepr was leading the design for the mobile experience.
-This involved designing a customer support experience that user’s would use within their own homes to self-diagnose and fix their home technology problems."
+    content: "At a Dublin-based AI startup, I lead design of the mobile customer experience.
+We created an app that users would use in their homes to self-diagnose and fix their home technology problems."
 goals:
     - title: More value
       icon: 🎯